-As with in-person informal reviews, the PHA must provide all materials presented, whether paper or electronic, to the family prior to the remote informal review.
+As with in-person informal reviews, the PHA must provide all materials presented, whether paper or electronic, to the family prior to the remote informal review if requested, and per the timeframe outlined for in-person informal reviews (i.e. requests for discovery must be made no sooner than three business days prior to the date of the hearing, and no later than Noon one business day prior to the scheduled hearing date by contacting the specified staff member).
 The family must also be provided with an accessible means by which to transmit their own evidence.